Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Scientific Figure Generation.} Recently, several datasets for scientific figure generation have been proposed. \citet{belouadi2024automatikz,belouadi2024detikzify} propose \textbf{DaTikZ} and \textbf{DaTikZ-v2} which contain (augmented) captions of scientific figures as instructions along with corresponding TikZ code, sourced from Arxiv submissions. \citet{belouadi2024detikzify} also provide \textbf{SketchFig}, a benchmark of 549 figure-sketch pairs to convert sketches into scientific figures; SketchFig is sourced from TEX stackexchange. \citet{shi2024chartmimicevaluatinglmmscrossmodal} provide \textbf{ChartMimic}, a manually curated benchmark of 1000 triplets of (instruction, code, figure) instances for Chart generation across various domains (Physics, Computer Science, Economics, etc.).
-ChartMimic is obtained by having human annotators write Python code for prototype charts. \citet{zhang2024scimagegoodmultimodallarge} provide \textbf{ScImage}, which contains targeted template instructions focusing on different understanding dimensions (spatial, numeric, attribute).
-For a subset of the data, the authors also provide reference figures, evaluated as being of high-quality by human annotators.
-In contrast to the other benchmarks, ScImage also contains instructions in non-English languages. \citet{mondal-etal-2024-scidoc2diagrammer} provide \textbf{SciDoc2DiagramBench}, a benchmark comprising 1,000 extrapolated diagrams paired with 89 ACL papers, along with human-written intents.
-All diagrams are extracted from the corresponding presentation slides of these papers.
-The intents describe how the content from each paper can be translated into the extrapolated diagrams for presentation purposes. \citet{Luo2021nvBenchAL} provide \textbf{nvBench}, a benchmark of 25k tuples of natural language queries and corresponding visualizations. nvBench is based on 153 databases and contains more than 7k visualizations on seven chart types. nvBench is synthesized from natural language to SQL benchmarks.
+\paragraph{Scientific Figure Generation.} Several datasets for scientific figure generation have been proposed. \textbf{DaTikZ}~\cite{belouadi2024automatikz,belouadi2024detikzify,belouadi2025tikzero} provides captions of scientific figures as instructions along with corresponding TikZ code, sourced from the \TeX\ Stack Exchange and arXiv submissions.
+A later and larger version~\cite{greisinger2026tikzilla} improves the data quality through VLM-generated descriptions instead of noisy captions.
+For the task of converting sketches into scientific figures, the \textbf{SketchFig}~\cite{belouadi2024detikzify} benchmark provides 549 figure--sketch pairs sourced from the \TeX\ Stack Exchange. \textbf{DiagramGenBenchmark}~\cite{wei2025words} contains 6,713 training and 270 testing samples for diagram generation, and 1,400 training and 200 testing samples for diagram editing, sourced from freely licensed DOT and TikZ diagrams in VGQA and DaTikZ. \textbf{Plot2XML}~\cite{cui2025draw} includes 247 complex diagrams sourced from conference papers spanning multiple domains. \textbf{ChartMimic}~\cite{shi2024chartmimicevaluatinglmmscrossmodal} is a manually curated benchmark of 1,000 triplets of (instruction, code, figure) instances for chart generation across various domains, including physics and economics.
+The data comes from human annotators writing Python code for prototype charts. \textbf{ScImage}~\cite{zhang2024scimagegoodmultimodallarge} contains targeted template instructions focusing on different comprehension dimensions (spatial, numeric, attribute); for a subset of the data, the authors also provide reference figures that were manually evaluated as being of high quality.
+In contrast to the other benchmarks, ScImage also contains instructions in languages other than English. \textbf{SciDoc2DiagramBench}~\cite{mondal-etal-2024-scidoc2diagrammer} is a benchmark comprised of 1,000 diagrams extracted from the presentation slides of 89 ACL papers, along with human-written ``intents''.
+The intents describe how the content from each paper can be translated into the diagrams for presentation purposes. \textbf{nvBench}~\cite{Luo2021nvBenchAL}, a benchmark of 25K tuples of natural language queries and corresponding visualizations, is drawn from 153 databases and contains more than 7K visualizations across seven chart types. nvBench is synthesized from natural language to SQL benchmarks.